googlecodelabs/odml-pathways/audio_classification/doc/transfer_learning.md

 When training Machine Learning models, you will usually need to split your dataset into, at least, a training and a test set ([why?](https://developers.google.com/machine-learning/crash-course/training-and-test-sets/splitting-data)).
 With the audio domain, you will have multiple recordings and you can cut from a long audio into multiple short ones.
 That makes data augmentation easier.

-An important thing to remember is that if you cut one audio in multiple files, and you place one of these files in one specific split,, all the others must also be on the same split.
-Otherwise you'd be leaking data and that would make the results of your model less accurate and reliable.
+An important thing to remember is that if you cut one audio in multiple files, and you place one of these files in one specific split, all the others must also be on the same split.
+Otherwise you'd be leaking data and that would make the results of your model less reliable.

 ## Next steps

 Now that you have a better understanding of how to do transfer learning for the audio domain, you can try with real data and deploy on a mobile app.

-The following codelab in this pathway will guide you through the whole process, using a bird song dataset.
+The following codelab in this pathway:[Build a custom pre-trained Audio Classification model](https://codelabs.developers.google.com/codelabs/tflite-audio-classification-custom-model-android), will guide you through the whole process using a bird song dataset.